rodneyshupe/Cookbook/Recipes/SoupsAndStews/SlowCookerIrishBeefStew.rst

    over meat and vegetables in slow cooker, then carefully stir.
 Tuck in herbs, close lid and cook on LOW for 7-8 hours or on HIGH for 4 hours.
 4. Thicken: Open slow cooker and carefully stir.
 Pour in cornstarch slurry, stirring to combine well.
-Simmer WITHOUT the lid for 15-30 minuets on HIGH, until thickened.
+Simmer WITHOUT the lid for 15-30 minutes on HIGH, until thickened.